Benham’s Top unrolled

 Comments

 What was unexpected for me: the spatial frequency of the grating seems irrelevant.
-This is in direct contradiction to the explanation (“pattern induced flicker colors”) that there is center-surround opponency in retinal colour-specific cells at play – when the bars are wide, they certainly cover center + surround.
+This is in contradiction to the explanation (“pattern induced flicker colors”) that there is center-surround opponency in retinal colour-specific cells at play – when the bars are wide, they certainly cover center + surround.

 Sources